 Changing your name

 You cannot change your name until you are 16 years old.
-Between 16 and 18, you can complete a change of name deed with parental consent.
+Between 16 and 18, you might need parental consent to change your name.

 Local council care

 You can only be taken into care if you are under 18 and the local authority has obtained a court order.
 You have a right to know why you are in care, under which law and how long you are likely to remain there.

 You can be accommodated by a local authority without a court order if a parent requests it or gives permission.
 However, the local authority must take your wishes into account.
 Further information may be available from Become (see under heading Further help).